 Coverage of each topic is necessarily brief and selective given the limited space to cover so much information.
 Because of this, History of the World works best when used as a supplement alongside other books that provide more in-depth coverage.
 Students as young as about fifth grade are likely to enjoy exploring this book, “reading the pictures,” and selectively reading the paragraphs on topics that interest them.
 Yet, this is the type of book that interests older students and even adults because it is so visually appealing and unintimidating compared to a text.
 While MFW includes it among books used with their high school level World History and Literature course, they also sell it separately.

-History of the World MFW edition is an excellent example of the fact books that I include in my list of real books for history (in 102 Top Picks for Homeschool Curriculum).
+History of the World MFW edition is an excellent example of the the type of fact books that I recommend in place of traditional history textbooks.
 MFW is working with a few publishers to create more of these “edited” fact books that should work well for Christian home educators.